 Collaborative – Collaboration is at the heart of our work.
 We connect with San Jose’s diverse communities for new music, ideas, and opportunities, to ensure we support and foster the live music and performing arts bursting in all of our neighborhoods.

 Culturally Inclusive – San Jose is one of the most culturally diverse cities in California.
 The Levitt Pavilion is a performance venue that celebrates and presents local performers, giving voice to our cultural diversity.

 The Levitt Story

-In the 1930’s Mortimer Levitt dropped out of high school to support his family.
-He founded a successful retail enterprise, and in the 60’s he created a family foundation focused on youth and performing arts.
-He built his first pavilion in Westport Connecticut and subsequently created an innovative and unique philanthropy program to help communities establish their own Levitt music venues.
+It all began with Mortimer Levitt – a son of struggling immigrant parents who became a successful retail entrepreneur.
+In the 1960’s, Levitt created a family foundation focused on youth and performing arts and built his first pavilion in Westport Connecticut.
+This project evolved into an innovative philanthropy program to help communities establish their own Levitt music venues.
 There are six Levitt pavilions today, from Arlington Texas, to Bethlehem Pennsylvania.
 All have played a transformational role in reinvigorating their host parks into a healthy “third space” serving the broader community.